 King of Prussia

 On Dec.
-19, celebrate General George Washington’s historic “March In” at Valley Forge National Historical Park.
-This event ensures a fun weekend full of special activities.
+17, celebrate General George Washington’s historic “March In” at Valley Forge National Historical Park.
+This event ensures a fun day filled with special activities.
 Then on Christmas Day, relive history with the annual reenactment of George Washington’s daring Delaware River Crossing (weather permitting).

 4. Prince Gallitzin State Park